 - Does not require a load bearing foundation

 We start with large pieces of real stone gathered throughout Massachusetts, Connecticut, Rhode Island, New Hampshire, Vermont and Maine.
 We then sort the stone by size, shape and color.
 Experienced stone craftsman split and saw this natural material into Stone Veneer for use in your next architectural construction project.

 Thin Veneer allows natural stone to be used in applications that do not incorporate a concrete footing to support the weight of traditional full thickness masonry stone.
-Thin veneer is often chosen for renovations on the siding of an existing wooden building, stone facing a fireplace, or to jazz up a concrete foundation.
+Thin veneer is often chosen for renovations on the siding of an existing wooden building, stone facing a fireplace, or to jazz up a concrete foundation with a stone façade.

 Thin veneer stone is available in both "flats" and "corners" so that the finished product looks completely realistic -- just as if full thickness stones were used -- but with lower transportation costs and site construction expenses.
 (Imagine carrying 80% less weight up your staging!)